 - Eat home-made cake at the tower servery

 A royal walk at Bushy Park, East Molesey

-This Royal Park covering 1090 acres started as a royal hunting ground and has always been a family favourite of the great walks in Surrey, as there is so much to do.
+The last of our 7 great walks in Surrey is at Bushy Park.
+This Royal Park, covering 1090 acres, started as a royal hunting ground and has always been a family favourite for walks in Surrey.

 - Look for the roaming herds of red and fallow deer (watch out when it’s rutting season)